smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 1. The `NOT IN` operator will return an empty set if the set contains a NULL marker.
 2. The `IN`, `EXISTS`, and `NOT EXISTS` operators will return a dataset if the join contains a NULL marker.
 3. The `IN` and `NOT IN` can take 1) a list of arguments or 2) an SQL statement.

-Also, each of these joins can be used as a correlated subquery.
-Using `EXISTS` and `NOT EXISTS` is not strictly required to be in the context of a correlated subquery.
-However, these operators are generally not practically useful unless employed as part of a correlated subquery.

 :small_red_triangle:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you are performing an anti-join to a NULLable column, consider using the `NOT EXISTS` operator over the `NOT` operator.